-Storytelling Workshop with John Stanmeyer
+Storytelling & Social Media Workshop with John Stanmeyer

-Throughout the next 9 days, John will collaborate closely with each photographer as they work on their individual stories, most specifically in the storytelling and editing processes.
+Throughout the 9 day workshop, John will collaborate closely with each photographer as they work on their individual stories, most specifically in the storytelling and editing processes.
 At times, John will try to go out with photographers, however experience shows that having another photographer around you while working only alters, affects the situations each photographer works in.
 If a photographer is having difficulty in the field connecting with the story, John will indeed go out with the photographer, guiding and inspiring wherever needed.
 Keep in mind that this is not a “Follow the flag, now take a picture of this!” type workshop.
 John’s workshops are all about individual, in-depth storytelling where each photographer not only will learn how to expand their photography, you will learn how to expand your thinking and awareness of the world around you.
 In every workshop John has hosted, each photographer leaves effected, expanded — for John and others, these are almost therapy photo sessions of enlightenment.

 Editing of photography happens each day at the workshop venue.
 This is done both individually and in groups, making it a fascinating learning experience for all when witnessing how each photographers images evolve throughout the course of the workshop, into a completed story.

 During most evenings of the workshop, John will present stories he has produced from over twenty years of photographing for the world’s leading publications, such as National Geographic and Time magazine.
 Stanmeyer will bring each photographer into his planning, research and psyche of creating more than 14 stories for National Geographic.